et0and/portfolio-redux/content/projects/sophia.md

 <br>

 <div class="insight">
-From these SWOT profiles, I was able to ascertain that competitors such as Headspace and Calm were most successful due to their branding and polished end user experience.
-However, the subscription cost is comparatively high compared to other rival products.
+From these SWOT profiles, I was able to ascertain that competitors such as Headspace and Calm were most successful due to <b>their branding and polished end user experience</b>.
+However, the <b>subscription cost is comparatively high</b> compared to other rival products.

 </div>